s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Pattern Matching

-While we have seen pattern matching as an alternative to `if ... then ... else` and guard statements, it is can do even more things.
+While we have seen pattern matching as an alternative to `if ... then ... else` and guard statements, it can do more things.
 For example, if we have a datatype `MyType a` type defined as

 ~~~~{.haskell